-Everyone has felt loss in their lifetime and had indentations made to their heart.
+Everyone has felt a loss in their lifetime and had indentations made to their heart.
 But what if you were the one who left somebody heartbroken?
-Do you truly realise what you have done to the person you were once intimate with?
+Do you truly realize what you have done to the person you were once intimate with?
 Do you know how you made them feel?
-Do you truly realise the damage you caused?
+Do you truly realize the damage you caused?

 You made my family worry

-Post Break-Up (or PBU) I feel like I experienced a personality transplant.
-The former chatty lady who took an interest in what she wore and cracked jokes left, right and centre had been transformed into a bed hermit who could barely pull on a pair of trackies.
+Post-Break-Up (or PBU) I feel like I experienced a personality transplant.
+The former chatty lady who took an interest in what she wore and cracked jokes left, right and center had been transformed into a bed hermit who could barely pull on a pair of trackies.
 And the people closest to me worried.
-I have always been a strong person, and took knocks well but I reacted to this break up so differently.
+I have always been a strong person and took knocks well but I reacted to this breakup so differently.
 I am usually someone who likes to talk things through but I shut down emotionally and I think the people around me didn’t know what would be the best thing to do to help.
-I have never seen my Mam make so many home cooked meals in her life.
+I have never seen my Mam make so many home-cooked meals in her life.
 But that was the only thing she could do to get me to crawl out of my bed… feed me!

 You pushed me to focus on work

-I have always been a career driven person, and PBU all I had left to focus on was my work.
-Being self employed, I couldn’t call in sick and still get paid for it.
+I have always been a career-driven person, and with PBU all I had left to focus on was my work.
+Being self-employed, I couldn’t call in sick and still get paid for it.
 I needed to work to earn any money.
-And the only thing I could do to stop thinking about you and me was to think about where my next pay cheque was coming from.
-At one crazy point I was involved with six different projects at once, and worked for 3 months straight, every day, sometimes two jobs a day.
+And the only thing I could do to stop thinking about you and me was to think about where my next paycheque was coming from.
+At one crazy point, I was involved with six different projects at once and worked for 3 months straight, every day, sometimes two jobs a day.
 I had to keep my mind busy in order to function.
-Being self employed, I have a reputation to uphold when working with new people if I want to potentially get work from them again.
+Being self-employed, I have a reputation to uphold when working with new people if I want to potentially get work from them again.
 Concentrating on working hard, and making new professional relationships became my new hobby.
 And my new work colleagues would never know that as soon as I got home, it was back to my pit of heartache.